La5te2/ChessAI/Melano.md

 ### 2.1 State Encoding

 The network requires a fixed numerical representation of each complete chess state.
-Melano represents a state with 64 categorical square entries followed by three entries for rule information.
-The state encoder $\phi_M$ produces
+The state encoder represents a state with 64 categorical square entries followed by three entries for rule information, producing

 $$
 \phi_M(x)=s=(p_0,\ldots,p_{63},t,c,e),